Math Software Online: MathScore.com

 #ProblemCorrect AnswerYour Answer

-1One-tenth of a number ( f ) is at most -7.
+1One-third of a number ( t ) is more than -6.

 #ProblemCorrect AnswerYour Answer